heroku/rack-queue-metrics/README.md

 ### Rails

 You're done!
-If you want to instrument queue metrics beyond the default output, you can subscribe to the `unicorn.metrics.queue` notifcation in your Rails app.
+If you want to instrument queue metrics beyond the default output, you can subscribe to the `rack.queue-metrics` notifcation in your Rails app.
 For example, to print queue information to your logs, add the following to `config/initializers/notifcations.rb:

 ```
 # config/initializers/notifications.rb
-ActiveSupport::Notifications.subscribe(/unicorn.metrics.queue/) do |*args|
+ActiveSupport::Notifications.subscribe(/rack.queue-metrics/) do |*args|
   event = ActiveSupport::Notifications::Event.new(*args)
   payload = event.payload